fal-ai/dbt-fal/docs/sentiment-analysis.md

         config:
         materialized: table
         meta:
             fal:
                 scripts: ["models/zendesk_sentiment_analysis.py"]
 ```

 ## Seeding data to the warehouse

 If you are just following this example for some practice with fal or dbt, one useful feature of dbt is to [seed csv data to your warehouse](https://docs.getdbt.com/docs/building-a-dbt-project/seeds).
 Instead of adding the dummy data to your warehouse you can put [Fivetran dbt-zendesk](https://github.com/fivetran/dbt_zendesk/tree/main/integration_tests/data) ticket data in the data folder of your project and run `dbt seed`.
 Just a friendly warning that seeding should only be used with small amount of data.

-Alternatively you can load this data to your warehouse with in any as you like.
+Alternatively you can load this data to your warehouse with in any way as you like.

 ## Using ref() and transformer

 Let's first install the transformer library from hugging face.
-Head to your terminal and the python environment that you have install `fal` and run:
+Head to your terminal and the python environment that you have installed `fal` and run:

 ```
 pip install transformers